Threatened by multiple human activities, marine turtles are internationally recognised as being of conservation concern.

-Our ground and aerial surveys can rapidly detect changes in nesting activity, both over time and over large geographic areas, providing data essential to effective management planning and response.
+Our ground and aerial surveys can rapidly detect changes in nesting activity, both over time and over large geographic areas, providing distribution and abundance data that is essential for effective management planning and response.

 - Demonstrate your activities have not reduced the nesting populations of turtles in the vicinity of your project.

 As a long lived species, the marine turtle life cycle is complex.
-Tagging provides information to understand the long-term impacts of your project on a turtle population.
-Suitable for populations and projects of any size and for any duration, our capture-mark-recapture technique delivers the highest quality data, meeting compliance conditions in both remote and urban environments.
+Tagging provides information to understand the long-term impacts of your project on the demographics of a turtle population.
+Suitable for populations and projects of any size and for any duration, our capture-mark-recapture technique delivers the highest quality data, meeting compliance conditions for assessing impact at a population level.

 - Demonstrate that activity adjacent to nesting beaches has not degraded the nesting environment or caused decreased survival of developing turtle eggs.